Artificial intelligence (AI) tools can speed up enterprise digital transformation, but their adoption comes with significant challenges.

 1. Cultural resistance

-In some cases, employees are not eager to undertake new skill acquisition or the learning required to move forward in a digital-first environment.
+In some cases, employees are not eager to acquire new skills or learn the skills required to move forward in a digital-first environment.
 So, they might resist new technologies and tools, ultimately slowing down digital transformation.
 This is normal.

 As a leader, it’s your job to help employees prepare for and thrive amid the disruptions of adopting new workflows and technologies.
 The best way to do this is to embrace change management early.